 - 1. Press the [FUNC] key, as needed, to recall Operating Function Row 7 [MTR, TUN, PRO, VOX], then press [A](MTR) to recall the metering function. - 2.
-If the meter currently shows "ALC" as the metering mode, press the [A](MTR) key momentarily to change the setting to "SWR" on the display.
+If the meter currently shows "ALC" as the metering mode, press the [A](MTR) key momentarily to activate the SWR meter.
+The "MTR" symbol will become Bold, and the thin line below the "PO" bar graph will display relative SWR.